waltonjones/ab3_sensitivity/7-methods.md

 ### qPCR
 The cDNA for Or22a qPCR was prepared by extracting total RNA from Drosophila heads and cDNA synthesis by using oligo(dT)20 primer.
-...
+The specific primers for Or22a qPCR were designed as follows (CGACGAACAGTTTTACATCTC, AATGCGTCAACATAGTCCAA) for producing 246 bp products.

 ### Immunohistochemistry for the fly antennae